chainstream-io/n8n-nodes-chainstream/README.md

 # n8n-nodes-chainstream

-This is an n8n community node that lets you interact with Chainstream services in your n8n workflows.
+This is an n8n community node that lets you interact with Chainstream real-time blockchain data services in your n8n workflows.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.